clearpathrobotics/cpr-documentation/README.md

         git clone https://github.com/clearpathrobotics/cpr-documentation.git

 2. Create a branch from development. with a name indicating the purpose, such as _feature_xxxxxx_
-3. Make changes to the relevant files
+3. Make changes to the relevant files.
 4. Test using your local server, using the steps mentioned [Steps to run this on your computer locally](##-steps-to-run-this-on-your-computer-locally)
 5. When ready, enter `ctrl-c` in your terminal to stop the server.
 Then run `npm run build` to test that the site builds corretly.
 6. Resolve any errors that the terminal reports, and rerun the command `npm run build`.